[ Printer Friendly Version ] [ Report Abuse ]

 I spent a good deal of my life avoiding love.
-I’ve always been a very romantically minded person but it didn’t seem practical for a werewolf to bother with love.
-There was too much risk involved.
-I don’t mean the usual pangs of heartbreak or rejection.
-I mean death.
-There’s always death involved when a werewolf falls in love.
-I didn’t know any other werewolves from whom I could extract this assumption.
-It was and has been my gut feeling on the matter since, well, since I started thinking about women.
+Despite being a very romantically minded person it didn’t seem practical for a werewolf to bother with love.
+There was too much risk involved and I don’t mean the usual pangs of heartbreak or rejection.
+I mean death – there’s always death involved when a werewolf falls in love.
+I didn’t know any other werewolves from whom I could extract this assumption but it was and has been my gut feeling on the matter since, well, since I started thinking about romance.

-When I met her… It’s still hard to say her name.
-When I first met Nymphadora, or Tonks as she preferred to be called, I knew quite a bit about her.
-I was best friends with her mother’s cousin, Sirius Black.
-It was Sirius’ idea that we probe her out as a member of the Order.
+When I met her… It’s still hard to say her name… when I first met Nymphadora, or Tonks as she preferred to be called, I knew quite a bit about her.
+I was best friends with her mother’s cousin, Sirius Black, whose idea it was to probe her out as a member of the Order.
 He thought she would make a great addition to our ranks.
-Dumbledore agreed and asked Kingsley and Arthur Weasley to stage a conversation about our meeting in front of her.
-Dumbledore said she was quite clever and nosey.
-She’d ask about their whispering.
+Dumbledore agreed with his assessment and asked Kingsley and Arthur Weasley to stage a conversation about our meeting in front of her.
+Dumbledore said she was quite clever and nosey so she’d ask about their whispering.
 Sirius mentioned she was a metamorphmagus, which was a rare skill indeed.
 I was interested to meet her.

 I wish I could say that I was debonair and swept her off her feet, which most men claim when they describe themselves in a romantic sense.
 However, I’m not most men and my sweeping skills were quite rusty.
 My initial impression of her was similar to breathing fresh air for the first time in many years.
 She wasn’t very refined and came across as being a bit daft, but she did have spunk to her.
-Her pink hair stood out like confetti at a funeral, well, except for the whole ‘inappropriate’ aspect.
-Her bright and vibrant hair was perfect for her personality.
+Tonks had a brightness about her which was only accentuated by the shocking pink shade of hair she sported at the first Order meeting.

-She was just as inquisitive and Dumbledore said she would be.
-She asked questions when she was unsure of a plan.
+She was just as inquisitive and Dumbledore said she would be, asking questions when she was unsure of a plan.
 I could tell right away that she was bright.
-Tonks managed to come up with a brilliant idea to get Harry’s aunt and uncle out of their house.
-She came up with it in a moment’s notice too.
-Her youthful exuberance was a delight, though, I was reluctant to pay her too much attention.
-I didn’t want to seem imprudent.
+Tonks managed to come up with a brilliant idea to get Harry’s aunt and uncle out of their house in a moment’s notice.
+Her youthful exuberance was a delight, though, I was reluctant to pay her too much attention, not wanting to seem imprudent.
 I wasn’t thinking of her as a potential romantic partner – just a unique individual I wanted to know better.
 She was the flame in the room which naturally attracted attention of a moth such as myself.

 Despite my awed feelings, I didn’t talk to her very much that night.
-In my few brief exchanges with her that night, I managed to commit a faux pas.
-I introduced her as Nymphadora to Fred and George.
+In my few brief exchanges with her that night, I managed to commit a faux pas by introducing her as Nymphadora to Fred and George.
 Her voice was slightly sharp as she corrected me.
 I quite liked the sound of Nymphadora so I decided to use it in spite of her preference.
-It reminded me of the name of a goddess from a play I read in my youth.
+It reminded me of the name of a goddess from a poem I read in my youth.

 I hate to sound doltish or cliché, but my infatuation with Tonks began the night I met her although I tried to ignore it.
 I am an observer by nature.
 I saw her as a new puzzle to piece together, a new work of art to analyze.
 After the others went to bed and she was alone with Sirius and me, I saw some intriguing flairs to her personality as she and Sirius caught up on family news.

 “How’s Andromeda?”
-Sirius’ eyes fixed to a point above Tonks’ shoulder.
+Sirius asked with his eyes fixed to a point above Tonks’ shoulder.
 He always avoided eye contact when he spoke of something painful or important.
-The first time he did it was after his broomstick was snapped in two by his mother.
+The first time I noticed this behavior was after his broomstick was snapped in two by his mother during the summer holiday.

 “She’s doing ‘right.
-Always worried though.
-She nags me about having a dangerous job.”
-Tonks laughed airily.
-Her face glowed with affection for her mother.
+Always worried though - nags me about having a dangerous job,” Tonks laughed airily, her face glowing with affection for her mother.
 I could tell that, no matter how much she complained, she wouldn’t want her mother any other way.
 “How’s life on the outside?” she asked with a vivacious smile.

 “Oh it’s bloody wonderful.”
 Sirius’ words rang with sarcasm.
 “I’ve always wanted to watch others running around fighting evil while I sit back and clean house.”
 I thought his harshness would cause Tonks to recoil, but she didn’t.